Medallion architecture: best practices for managing Bronze, Silver and Gold

-The solution design of a landing zone varies between organizations.
-Often, it’s a simple Blob storage account.
-In other cases, the landing zone is part of the data lake services, for example, container, bucket, or specific folder in which the data is ingested.
-Data within landing zones is often highly diverse.
-File formats could be CSV, JSON, XML, Parquet, Delta, and so on.
+The design of a landing zone can differ significantly among organizations.
+It’s often a straightforward Blob storage account, but in some cases, it is integrated into the data lake services, such as a container, bucket, or a specific folder where data ingestion occurs.
+The data housed in landing zones is frequently very diverse, with file formats ranging from CSV, JSON, XML, Parquet, Delta, and so forth.

 The bronze layer is usually a reservoir that stores data in its natural and original state.
 It contains unvalidated data (without having to first define schemas).
 In this layer you either get data using full loads or delta loads.
 Data that is stored in bronze has usually the following characteristics:

 - Maintains the raw state of the data source in the structure “as-is”.

 - Managed using interval partitioned tables, for example, using a YYYYMMDD or datetime folder structure.

 - Retains the full (unprocessed) history of each dataset in an efficient storage format, for example, Parquet or Delta.

 - For transactional data: Can be appended incrementally and grow over time.

 - Provides the ability to recreate any state of a given data system.

 - Can be any combination of streaming and batch transactions.